ibexa/documentation-developer/docs/ibexa_products/ibexa_commerce.md

 #### Transactional emails

 Commerce allows you to send transactional emails - messages that [[= product_name_base =]] can send through [Actito](https://www.actito.com/en-BE/) gateway to your end-users.
-These emails includes notifications about changes in the status of various actions taken in relation to your commerce presence.
+These emails include notifications about changes in the status of various actions taken in relation to your commerce presence.
 With this feature you can also [create email campaigns](transactional_emails.md##create-email-campaigns) to engage users and increase sales.

 ### Use cases